 Pockets of unvaccinated people have left many children exposed to the most contagious and potentially deadly disease–the measles.
 Here in the United States, we are seeing outbreaks across over 21 states as of mid-March (2019), with no end in sight.

-I’m going to add some interesting facts that you may not know about the measles at the end of this article so stay tuned.
-First, a piece of information that may just be what you need to head out and grab your kid the vaccine…
+I’m going to add some interesting facts that you may not know about the measles at the end of this article, so stay tuned.
+First, a piece of information that may be what you need to head out and grab your kid the vaccine.

 This phenomenon was a mystery until the somewhat recent past when researchers discovered the link between catching the measles virus and how the immune system reacted to it.

-They found that when you catch the measles virus it destroys your immunity to other diseases that you were past exposed to.
+They found that when you catch the measles virus, it destroys your immunity to other diseases that you were past exposed.
 The measles kills white blood cells (T-lymphocytes)—ones that build up immune memory.

 Scientists are calling this phenomenon “immune amnesia.”

-In research conducted on monkeys, scientists found that when given the measles virus they only have immunity to the measles and had lost all memory cells they had previously to other infections.
-After about a month these immune cells returned ready to make memory cells to new infection exposure, but the monkeys had to be re-exposed to all infections again.
+In research conducted on monkeys, scientists found that when they were given the measles virus, they were only left with immunity to the measles.
+The monkeys had lost all memory cells they had previously to other infections.
+After about a month, these immune cells returned ready to make memory cells to new infection exposure, but the monkeys had to be re-exposed to all infections again.
 (2) The immune memory once formed to previous infections no longer existed.

-The effects in years before 1963 on measles contractors was so large that researchers believe through statistical calculation around half of all childhood infectious disease deaths were linked to this memory amnesia.
+The effects in years before 1963 on measles contractors were so large that researchers believe through statistical calculation around half of all childhood infectious disease deaths were linked to this memory amnesia.

 According to research, children who have the measles virus at the age of one would not have protective immunity to infectious disease until they are 2-3 years of age.
 (4) This means that the re-set of the immune system memory cells may be a year to several years.
 Meaning the measles takes a toddler’s immune system back to that of a newborn.

-When the vaccine was introduced researchers found a decrease in infectious disease deaths among those vaccinated with the measles vaccine.
-Meaning the measles vaccine not only provides protection against the measles virus but also aids in protection against other infectious diseases as well.
+When the vaccine was introduced, researchers found a decrease in infectious disease deaths among those vaccinated with the measles vaccine.
+Meaning the measles vaccine not only protects against the measles virus but also aids in protection against other infectious diseases as well.